rahulrameshnair/rahulrameshnair.github.io/content/post/202408-lcis/index.md

 subtitle: A novel and user-centric approach to improve the transparent reporting of LCI data

 # Summary for listings and search engines
-summary: A novel, minimalistic, user-centric, machine-accessible, and extensible schema based on the Brightway LCA framework to share the foreground life cycle inventories
+summary: A novel, minimalistic, user-centric, machine-accessible, and extensible schema based on the Brightway LCA framework to share the foreground inventories inorder to improve the reproducibility in life cycle assessment (LCA) results.

 # Link this post with a project
 # projects: []